AdriseYounis/containerization-demo/README.md

-# Aspnetcore 3.0 web api containerised and orchestrated by kubernetes
+# Aspnetcore 3.0 web api containerized and orchestrated by kubernetes

 The `docker file` in this repository :